rohan-shenoy/rohan-shenoy.github.io/_projects/6_project.md

 where \( \gamma \) is the guidance scale.
 When \( \gamma = 0 \), sampling is fully unconditional, and when \( \gamma = 1 \), it is equivalent to standard conditional sampling.
 The key improvement comes from setting \( \gamma > 1 \), which amplifies features that are strongly aligned with the text prompt, producing sharper and more coherent images.

-To implement CFG, we modify the iterative denoising loop so that the UNet is evaluated **twice per timestep**—once with the conditional prompt embedding and once with an unconditional (null) embedding.
+To implement CFG, we modify the iterative denoising loop so that the UNet is evaluated twice per timestep—once with the conditional prompt embedding and once with an unconditional (null) embedding.
 The combined noise estimate is then used in the reverse diffusion update, while the variance term is taken from the conditional prediction.

 Using CFG with a guidance scale of \( \gamma = 7 \) and the prompt *“a high quality photo”*, we observe a dramatic improvement in visual fidelity compared to unguided sampling.
 This technique forms the foundation for stronger conditioning strategies used in later sections, including more expressive prompts, visual anagrams, and hybrid images.